wy-luke/StableDiffusion-Installer-For-Mac/README.md

 1. In the **Applications** folder, locate **Terminal** <img src="./images/terminal.png" alt="terminal" width="25"/> and open it.

+   > Note: It's in the `/Applications/Utilities` folder.
+If you still can't find it, search it by name!

 2. Copy the following command to the **terminal**, press the **Enter key** to execute the command, and the installation will start automatically.
 Just wait for the installation to complete.

    ```bash